keesbroenink/fedex-aggregate-api/README.md

 docker container run -p 8080:8080 docker.io/library/aggregate-api:latest
 ```
 and the URL's mentioned at the top will work because we mapped port 8080 to 8080.

+## Functionality

+### AS-1: As FedEx, I want to be able to query all services in a single network call to optimise network traffic.

+This is fully implemented.
+You can read the code to see it is solved with the Spring Boot WebFlux framework.
+The three network calls to the FedEx API are execute in parallel and use non-blocking IO for optimal resource usage and speed.
+Note that the test code does not cover all scenario's yet.

+### AS-2: as FedEx, I want service calls to be throttled and bulked into consolidated requests per respective API to prevent services from being overloaded

+This is not implemented.
+It is unclear how to use WebFlux to hold on to a HTTP client request when the requested items
+are less than 5.
+With DeferredResult I can see a solution but that would mean to rewrite the code for AS-1.
+Note that holding HTTP requests, although using minimal resources, always requires the TCP/ HTTP stack to
+keep the connection alive.
+This is discouraged from a Reactive perspective.
+It would not sit well with the
+approach taken with AS-1 where optimal resource usage was a key feature of the solution.
+To working around a backend that is sensitive for overload we can think of different solutions.
+The first
+solution that comes in mind is to introduce a datastore that will contain the required info.
+We could either
+make sure that all updates are also put in the datastore or we could make a background scheduled service to
+keep the datastore close to the latest situation.
+Our web clients can query the datastore and will always have a quick response
+and we keep the HTTP channels in good shape.

+### AS-3: as FedEx, I want service calls to be scheduled periodically even if the queue is not full to prevent overly-long response times

+This user story should go together with AS-2.
+It is not acceptable to have web clients waits indefinitely.
+See the previous paragraph for more information on AS-2 which also applies to AS-3.